kenzoengineer/HTN2022-ArtBot/presentation-notes.md

 - Heroku
 - AWS (EC2)

-I am not affiliated with any of these services

 ## Repl.it
-- Repl.it is an online IDE and code sharing plaform
+- Repl.it is an online IDE and code sharing platform
   - One of its key selling points is real time code collaboration
   - Its IDE has a debugger, key value database, secrets (env variables) and even github integration
   - All of the above features makes it very convinient to host your bot on repl.it, and best of all, it is free